rsancle/react-node-example/README.md

   - **http-status**: JS library to use consistent http status codes
   - **jest**: JS library to make tests
   - **ts-jest**: TS library to perform jest tests on Typescript
+  - **glob**: Match files using the pattern.
+Used to register routes automatically using a pattern.

 ## Nice to have